Justinmci/project-2/README.md

 ## Usage

 Write and store your own short stories by making an account with us!
-Read the latest stories on the explore page aswell.
+Read the latest stories on the explore page as well.

 ## Contributing